 Commodore Keith Blount, Royal Navy

-His staff appointments have included 3 periods in the Ministry of Defence, the most recent of which was as Military Assistant to the Vice Chief of the Defence Staff.
-He has also served as a member of the Directing Staff on the UK Joint Advanced Command and Staff course.
-Blount holds a Master of Arts degree in Defence Studies and was appointed Officer of the Most Excellent Order of the British Empire in 2012.
+Blount has completed a number of staff assignments including three periods in the Ministry of Defence, the most recent of which was a two year appointment as Military Assistant to the Vice Chief of the Defence Staff.
+A graduate of the Advanced Command and Staff Course, he holds a Master of Arts degree in Defence Studies and was appointed Officer of the Most Excellent Order of the British Empire in 2011.

-In September 2013 he returned to command, as the United Kingdom Maritime Component Commander and Deputy Commander Combined Maritime Forces based in Bahrain.
+He is proud to have been appointed United Kingdom Maritime Component Commander and Deputy Commander Combined Maritime Forces from September 2013.

 Blount is married to Deborah, a police officer, and has two daughters; Hannah (99) and Freya (01).
 A keen sportsman and gym-goer, he also enjoys gardening and motor boating and is learning to play the drums.